Frequently Asked Questions

 During the application process all applicants will be required to provide photographic proof of their identity.
 This can be a passport, driving licence or national identity card for example.

 Students will need to provide proof of their student status.
 This can be a confirmation of acceptance letter from your place of study or a current valid student identity card.
 Conditional offer letters are also acceptable in many cases.
+We would also require a proof of their address, this can be a bank statement or phone bill and it will need to be validate within the last 2 months.

 Graduates and Working professionals